atpage/tsfresh_ppi/README.md

 Currently, `tsfresh` will find and count peaks using a couple of different methods.
 However, it does not measure the variability in timing between those peaks.

+## Installation

+Clone this repo.
+Install prereqs from `requirements.txt`.
+Then install the cloned directory, e.g. with `pip3 install -e [repo path]`.

 ## Usage

     from tsfresh import extract_features